-Located off of Springfield Pike near the tennis courts.
-This park has a fenced in play area for toddlers, it is equipped with toddler-size equipment and a picnic area.
+Located off Springfield Pike near the tennis courts.
+This park has a fenced-in play area for toddlers, it is equipped with toddler-size equipment, and a picnic area.

 The Wyoming Skate Park

-Located at Oak Park, the 7,000 sq. ft. skate park has two “bowls” (6′ & 8′), a 4′ nipple, a small “funbox”, a two layer ledge, a half pyramid, and rails (square & round).
+Located at Oak Park, the 7,000 sq. ft. skate park has two “bowls” (6′ and 8′), a 4′ nipple, a small “funbox”, a two-layer ledge, a half pyramid, and rails (square and round).
 Helmets and pads are strongly recommended.
 The Skate Park closes at dusk.

 Village Green Park and Gazebo